eng-hossam1020/App-Behavior-Analysis/README.md

 ![Image](https://github.com/user-attachments/assets/ccb5385b-d8a4-4bc5-be2d-56da4e002e07)

-These tools collectively enhance the analytical capabilities of the dashboard, providing valuable insights into App behavior analysis and performance metrics.
+These tools collectively enhance the analytical capabilities of the dashboard, providing valuable insights and performance metrics into App behavior analysis.